MPL Indonesia: Playoff bracket

-Season 9 became a dominating challenge for the defending Champions ONIC Esports that saw them able to repeat their MPL Title after qualifying for the grand finals.
-But, it was shut down by RRQ Hoshi, who won their fourth MPL Indonesia Championship title, the first and only team thus far to attain such feat.
+In Season 9, defending champions ONIC Esports reached the Grand Finals in an attempt to repeat their MPL title.
+They were defeated by RRQ Hoshi, who won their fourth MPL Indonesia Championship, making them the first team to achieve this milestone.

 Mobile Legends: Bang Bang Southeast Asia Cup 2022

-RRQ and ONIC would once again represent Indonesia in the MSC 2022 Cup tournament in Kuala Lumpur, the first regional tournament to be held with an attendance of fans.
+RRQ and ONIC again represented Indonesia in the MSC 2022 Cup tournament in Kuala Lumpur, the first regional tournament to be held with an attendance of fans.
 ONIC was unable to qualify to the playoffs after a poor showing during the group stages.
-However, RRQ was able to beat all odds to dominate its Group along with the Philippines' powerhouse team Smart Omega.
-RRQ Hoshi was able to qualify for the Grand Finals in the upper-bracket, defeating MPL Philippines Season 9 champions RSG Philippines but would be defeated once again by RSG in the Grand Finals in a 4–0 sweep.
+However, RRQ beat all odds to dominate its Group along with the Philippines' powerhouse team Smart Omega.
+RRQ Hoshi qualified for the Grand Finals in the upper bracket, defeating MPL Philippines Season 9 champions RSG Philippines, but were defeated once again by RSG in the Grand Finals in a 4–0 sweep.

 Season 10 (2022)

-MPL Indonesia Season 10 would become one of the most memorable seasons that MPL Indonesia has ever produced after it had introduced its first massive importation of players from the Philippines.
-M3 World Championships runner-up ONIC Philippines have released their players and many of them would go on to play overseas.
-In Season 10, the play style of most teams have relatively changed to fit in a Filipino-play style of gameplay as the Philippines have been the powerhouse of Mobile Legends since their victory in major international tournaments thus far.